redis/docs/content/operate/rs/databases/durability-ha/db-availability.md

 You can use the [database availability API]({{<relref "/operate/rs/references/rest-api/requests/bdbs/availability">}}) to verify whether a Redis Software database is available to perform read and write operations and can respond to queries from client applications.
 Load balancers and automated monitoring tools can use this API to monitor database availability.

-## Check database availability
+## Check database availability for monitoring

-To check the availability status of a database:
+To monitor database availability, use the following REST API request:

 ```sh
 GET /v1/bdbs/<database_id>/availability